DevOpsPlayground/Hands-on-with-Docker-Swarm/README.md

 `vagrant up`

+### _On the Docker Swarm manager_, create the consul server and the swarm manager
+6. Create a consul server (Only on the manager)
+`docker run -d -p 8500:8500 --name=consul progrium/consul -server -bootstrap`
+7. Start the swarm manager (Only on the manager)
+`docker run -d -p 4000:4000 swarm manage -H :4000 --advertise <manager-ip>:4000 consul://<manager-ip>:8500`

 ### Connect to the VM and join the Docker Swarm
 1. Connect to the vagrant machine through SSH
   `vagrant ssh`
 2. Start the swarm clients
 `docker run -d swarm join --advertise=<your-vm-ip>:2375 consul://<manager-ip>:8500`

+### _On the Docker Swarm manager_, start the miners
+1. Start one miner
+`docker -H :4000 run -d kourkis/miner`
+2. To remove all of the miners
+`docker -H :4000 ps -q | xargs docker -H :40bbbb00 rm -f`
+3. To create several miners in a single command
+`for i in {1..5}; do docker -H :4000 run -d kourkis/miner; done`

 ## Remote API